EinScott/Pile/README.md

 Custom implementations are possible.

-Apart from that, there's an extendable asset management pipeline and UTF8 unicode text rendering via SpriteFonts using TTF fonts.
+Apart from that, there's an extendable asset management pipeline and UTF8 Unicode text rendering via SpriteFonts using TTF fonts.

 There are also some useful structs, like Vector2 & 3, Point2 & 3 or Rect (of integers) as well as some extensions to corelib classes, especially Math.